freeCodeCamp/chinese/chinese/articles/rest-vs-graphql-apis.md

 ****Client-server**** is a model that structures the tasks or workloads of an application between a resource or service ****provider**** (server) and a service or resource requester (client).

-Put simply, the client is the application that requests some kind of information or performs actions, and the server is the program that sends information or performs actions according to what the client does.
+简单来说， the client is the application that requests some kind of information or performs actions, and the server is the program that sends information or performs actions according to what the client does.

 Most applications nowadays use a client-server model.
 The most important concept to remember about it is that ****clients request resources or services**** that ****the server performs****.
 The way in which these two parts usually communicate is through an **API** (application programming interface).